-While writing the first draft you can allow your characters to ‘'take over' your story, but not so in revision.
+Do your characters play well with others?
+While writing the first draft you can allow your characters to ‘’take over’ your story, but not so in revision.
+By play well with others I mean, your characters must interact in an interesting way with other characters in your novel.
 During revision you may find that your characters react more than act, are less than focused on their goals, or simply aren’t a good fit for your story.
 In that case you have some characters that need re-visioning.

 Before you read your story this time, you’re going to make a table or an excel spreadsheet.
 Across the top there should be columns for number, character name, role, traits, relationships, and physical attributes.

 Number the rows of your table so that you will have a total count of characters when you’ve finished.

 A Rose By Any Other Name

 Sorry Shakespeare, the wrong name would not smell as sweet.
 In stories, character names matter.
 In this column, list every character you have named in your story.
 Does the name suit the time and setting of your story?
 Could Huckleberry Finn have been named Mycroft Holmes?
 What if Arwen had been named Hester Prynne?

 Does the name suit your character?
 Consider the names Scarlett O’Hara vs. Jane Eyre.
 Is there any other name that would suit Hannibal Lecter?
 What about Voldemort?
 Each name evokes a certain feeling, an expectation.
 What can your reader expect based on your character names?

 Another thing to look for in revision is how many of your characters have look alike or sound alike names?
 John and Sean can be confusing.
 Even in the television series Charmed where one of the gimmicks was that the sisters’ names each began with the letter P, the characters had distinctly different names: Piper, Prue, Phoebe, and Paige.